wearenolte/generator-moxie-wp/README.md

 - Create a project folder for which you need `moxie-wp` generator.
 (Not within the `generator-moxie-wp` folder) i.e., `mkdir testing-out-loud && cd testing-out-loud`
 - `yo moxie-wp` and see the magic.

+## Some Like it Neat Guidelines

+- This generator downloads [Some Like it Neat](https://github.com/digisavvy/some-like-it-neat) theme and sets it up for you.
+- You can explore its documentation to know more about the theme.
+- Here are a few important steps that you might have to follow if you're stuck.
+    - ### npm dependency failed
+        - Go to theme directory i.e., `wp-content/themes/xyz-theme` and run `npm install`
+    - ### bower dependency failed
+        - Go to theme directory i.e., `wp-content/themes/xyz-theme` and run `bower install`
+    - ### composer dependency failed (phpcs)
+        - Go to theme directory i.e., `wp-content/themes/xyz-theme` and run `composer install`
+- ### Assets Generation
+    - To generate CSS/JS build, you just need to run `gulp` in the theme directory.
+It will perform all the default gulp tasks for the theme which includes following
+        - compile sass to generate css and other styles related tasks.
+        - concat all the JS into one JS file and other JS related tasks
+        - jsHint code scan for JS standards
+        - phpcs code scan for WordPress standards
 ## Roadmap
 - Recess integration for CSS standardization: http://twitter.github.io/recess/
 - WordPress coding standards: https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards